 Tree Examination and Consulting

 Arbor Masters specializes in providing plant health care across Missouri, Kansas, Iowa, Oklahoma and Texas.
 On a family property in Shawnee, Kansas, our Certified Arborists were called to evaluate a large Post Oak tree.
-The tree is a staple of the family’s backyard, standing nearby a large gathering area and firepit.
+The tree is a staple of the family’s backyard, standing nearby a large gathering area and fire pit.
 The client was concerned that the tree was dead and needed complete removal, changing the environment of their favorite entertainment area.
-Upon inspection, our arborists developed a care plan for the tree.
+Upon inspection, our arborists developed a care plan for the tree using air tooling techniques.

 What We Found

 The arborists observed tip dieback, a sparse canopy and bark damage at the base of the tree that was in the process of resealing.

 At first glance, the tree appeared to be near the end of its life, however, our Arborists were optimistic the tree could be saved with the right treatment program, and in time, return to its former beauty in the client’s entertainment space.

 “The key to turning around tree health is to first find out the root cause of the damage.
 Once identified, you want to stop the rate of decline by prescribing treatments.
 Those treatments, coupled with other services that combat the secondary stressors accumulated over time, can help the tree return to its former condition, avoid costly removal and replanting and continue to enjoy the benefits the tree provides.” – Daniel Cottier, Arborist, Arbor Masters.